 2. Hold to faith over fear

-Fear can literally cripple me as a mother of black boys.
+Fear can literally cripple me as a mother of Black boys.
 It's not just stories in the news.
-I know tons of people that have had horrific things happen to them, due to racism, that will never make the news.
-I've encountered doctors, lawyers, and various other professionals that have been treated horribly due to the color of their skin.
+I know tons of people who have had horrific things happen to them due to racism that will never make the news.
+I've encountered doctors, lawyers, and various other professionals who have been treated horribly because of the color of their skin.

 I've known numerous people that have been scared for their lives when they have been pulled over for a routine traffic stop.
 Not because of the news, but because they have seen some horrible things happen to people they know.

 This type of treatment has happened for decades.
-History demonstrates that American institutions, including the application of government, and law enforcement was never designed for blacks to benefit.
-While there's been progression, this is nothing new...system inequality has always existed.
+History demonstrates that American institutions, including the application of government and law enforcement, was never designed for Blacks to benefit.
+While there's been progress, this is nothing new...systemic inequality has always existed.
 There are, however, many people who want it to no longer exist.
 People are more aware and sensitive to the effects of inequality, due in part to social media.
 They don't want it to continue.
 I am so encouraged by that.
 However, my boys need to know this, see it for what it's worth, and understand the progression.

-Fear is debilitating and gets you no where.
-I have literally been sick to my stomach about fear when my boys go to college, rather than focusing on the stage of life we are in right now.
+Fear is debilitating and gets you nowhere.
+I have literally been sick to my stomach about fears for when my boys go to college, rather than focusing on the stage of life we are in right now.
 Today, I don't need to worry about that.
-I can trust God for having an amazing plan for their lives, and will protect and keep them.
+I can trust God for having an amazing plan for their lives, and I know He will protect and keep them.
 I encourage my boys to do the same thing.